 The Trustees have set a reserves policy for the unrestricted fund which represents funds arising from operating results to date which requires that they be maintained at a level which ensures that the Charity could continue during a period of unforeseen difficulty and that a proportion of reserves be maintained in a readily realisable form, easily converted into cash and designated as net current assets.
-The Trustees believe that, this level should be a minimum of approximately six months running costs (being employee, premises, office and management and administration costs).
+The Trustees believe that this level should be a minimum of approximately six months running costs (being employee, premises, office, management and administration).
 They will keep this policy under review.

-Our free reserves that are represented by net current assets are £1,018,300 representing 5.8 months of our budgeted overhead expense.
-The Trustees agree that this level is consistent with the reserves policy, acknowledging the decision to make strategic investment in the development of a new website for the benefit of the Charity and its members.
-The reserves policy has been reviewed by the board in light of the current Covid 19 pandemic, and agreed as appropriate.
-The total cash at 31 March 2021 was £2,038,207 all of which represents unrestricted funds.
+Our free reserves that are represented by net current assets are £1,309,862 representing 7.6 months of our budgeted overhead expense.
+The Trustees agree that this level is consistent with the reserves policy.
+The reserves policy has been reviewed by the board in light of current circumstances, and agreed as appropriate.
+The total cash at 31 March 2022 was £1,863,736 all of which represents unrestricted funds (membership income, although legally available, is not included in the reserves calculation).

-The results of the Charity for the year ended 31 March 2021 are set out on page 16.
+The results of the Charity for the year ended 31 March 2022 are set out on page 15.